AndriiIshchenko/train-station-api-service/README.md

 ## Description

-This app created to make life easier when yon traveling by train.
+This app was created to make life easier when traveling by train.

-In this app you can:
+In this app, you can:

-- find train route by departure and/or arrival station
+- Find train routes by departure and/or arrival station.
-- also by departure time - you can see trains on exaxcly time and later
+- Search by departure time to see trains departing at a specific time or later.
-- in wich route will be information about amount of free seats
+- View routes with information about the number of available seats.
-- You can find some photos of staitions
+- Browse photos of train stations